| (ARA) - The lights go down. A glow appears on the screen, followed by the

 opted for a television rather than a projector, Sanus has a wide variety of

-A movie always looks better when the lights are off, but you don't want to
+matching television stands to choose from as well.
+Lighting A movie always looks better when the lights are off, but you don't want to

 have to fumble around in the dark to find your way back to your seat.
 A nice